 - 4TB drives, regardless of their manufacturer, are performing well.
 The 2.10% overall failure rate means that over the course of a year, we have to replace only one drive in a Storage Pod filled with these drives.
-In other words, on average, a pod comes down for maintenance once a year due to drive failure.
-The math: 2% is 1 out of 50.
-There are 45 drives in a pod, so about once a year, one of those 45 drives, on average, will fail.
+In other words, on average, a Pod comes down for maintenance once a year due to drive failure.
+The math: 2% is one out of 50.
+There are 45 drives in a Pod, so about once a year, one of those 45 drives, on average, will fail.
 Yes, the math is approximate, but you get the idea.

 - The 5TB and 8TB drives are performing well, but we only have 45 of each in testing, not enough to feel confident in the numbers yet as can be seen in the confidence interval (low rate/high rate) of these drives.

 Below is the chart of failure percentages by manufacturer.
 This is for all the drives in this analysis for the years noted:

 - Embed this graph on your site